peterhurford/peterhurford.github.io/_posts/2014-04-22-career-advice-for-phyllis-schmidt-choosing-between-masters-programming-and-direct-work.markdown

 #### Potential Upsides to Economics

 Leads to a wide variety of favorable options after attaining a Ph.D. (high-paying finance jobs, government work, good EA research opportunities), but it’s unclear whether a masters would attain the same benefits.
+Phyllis says there are programs like Master's of Public Administration in International Development that could potentially lead to a job at the World Bank.

 Research while getting the degree could be useful to EA.

 #### Potential Downsides to Economics

 Long time to finish degree.

+No guarantee to get into a program, and finishing the degree does not guarantee a good job.

 Might end up not matching Phyllis’s interests.